newchuyalong/libgdx-learning/A-simple-game.md

    camera.setToOrtho(false, 800, 480);
 ```

 This will make sure the camera always shows us an area of our game world that is 800x480 units wide.
 Think of it as a virtual window into our world.
 We currently interpret the units as pixels to make our life a little easier.
-There's nothing from using other units though, e.g. meters or whatever you have.
+There's nothing preventing us from using other units though, e.g. meters or whatever you have.
 Cameras are very powerful and allow you to do a lot of things we won't cover in this basic tutorial.
 Check out the rest of the developer guide for more information.

 Next we create the `SpriteBatch` (we are still in the `create()` method):